News & Events

 “This is always an emotional time of year for the community.
-Healing the wounds of the past and moving into a place of reconciliation and hope is something we work with the community to achieve,” says Frank Francis, Relationships Australia’s NSW CEO.
+Healing the wounds of the past and moving into a place of reconciliation and hope is something we work with the community to achieve,” says Frank Francis, former Relationships Australia NSW CEO.

 Relationships Australia is a not for profit organisation that offer counselling services in a number of centres and remotely throughout Australia.
 They also run Wattle Place-a service specifically for the forgotten Australians and Stolen Generations.

-“It’s important for the community to be heard, both from an historical perspective and from a place where positive outcomes are achieved through counselling both with individuals and families,” he added.
+“It’s important for the community to be heard, both from a historical perspective and from a place where positive outcomes are achieved through counselling both with individuals and families,” he added.